OUR GOVERNANCE STRUCTURE

 The Board

-The Board sets the Group’s strategy to promote the long-term sustainable success of the Group in line with the purpose, values and culture.
+The Board sets the Group’s strategy to promote the long-term sustainable success of the Group in line with its purpose, values and culture.
+The Board provides leadership within a framework of strong governance, risk management and effective controls.
+It oversees the performance and progress of the Group against the business plans and forecasts.

 Iain Ferguson CBE